Stock Apps UK

 How To Paper Trade With eToro

-eToro paper trading app not only allows you to trade risk-free in live market conditions, but you can also copy trade other trading strategies. eToro is also excellent for paper trading crypto and one of the best day trading app in the market.
+eToro paper trading app not only allows you to trade risk-free in live market conditions, but you can also copy trade other trading strategies. eToro is also excellent for paper trading crypto and one of the best day trading apps in the market.
 However, before using the platform’s demo account, you must sign up and verify your account.

 Sign up for an account